ory/meta/README.md

 ```

 Please make sure to change `"push"` to `"keep"` to skip committing and pushing
-the changes. `cd $workspace` to go to the folder that contains the cloned and
+the changes. `cd $workspace` goes to the folder that contains the cloned and
 modified repos so that you can see the changes made to them.